» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 All others a 1 to 10 solution.
 3

-In addition, a corticosteroid such as prednisone or dexamethasone may be added to the treatment regimen to help reduce inflammation of the bronchi and bronchioles in order to help the rat breath easier.
+In addition, a corticosteroid such as prednisone or dexamethasone may be added to the treatment regimen to help reduce inflammation of the bronchi and bronchioles in order to help the rat breathe easier.

-For dexamethasone therapy , in a treatment regimen, for serious and advanced respiratory illness, see doses suggested above by Dr. Michael Hutchinson, listed under: treatment regimen for serious and advanced respiratory illness.
+For dexamethasone therapy, in a treatment regimen, for moderate to advanced lung infection, or more serious respiratory illness, see doses suggested above by Dr. Michael Hutchinson, listed under: A treatment regimen for moderate, serious and advanced respiratory illness.

 *Note*